 I sucked at job search because at 20 years old, I’d never run a company or managed people.
 Until you’ve recruited and managed people yourself, the whole business of recruiting will appear simple.
 You might think “I’m a hard worker with a good education and experience – what’s so complicated?”
 Keep reading and you’ll find out.

 Mercifully, after six long, humbling months, I landed a job as a bank analyst.
 It was a copy of What Color Is Your Parachute? that saved me.
-I poured through it, completing all the exercises and it worked.
+I pored through it, completing all the exercises and it worked.
 When a good opportunity came along, I was prepared and landed the job.
 Though it wasn’t the job I wanted, it was a great company and gave my career a good start.

 If you haven’t studied and practiced job search skills, you should assume you suck at job search.
 Here’s why.
 At great companies: